joshb/joshb.github.io/articles/getting_started_with_glsl/index.md

     <img src="glsl_lighting.png" alt="Demo Screenshot" />

-The full C source code for the demo can be found <a href="https://github.com/joshb/glsl_lighting">on GitHub</a>.
+The full C source code for the demo can be found [on GitHub](https://github.com/joshb/glsl_lighting).
 It requires GLUT in addition to an OpenGL implementation with GLSL support.
 The source code is provided under a BSD-style license, so feel free to use any portions of it in your own projects.